pvti/NORTON/README.md

 # 🌟 News
 * **2023.7.26:** Paper submitted to IEEE TNNLS.
-Code will be gradually released.
+The code will be gradually released.
 Stay tuned for more exciting updates!⌛

 # 🔓 Verification and Reproducibility

-Baseline and compressed models will be upload soon.
+Baseline and compressed models will be uploaded soon.

 # 🕙 ToDo
 - [ ] Write detailed documentation.